A complete list of memory card speeds and their in-camera performance as well as some great recommendations for video.

 Here is a handy chart you can use to find the best size memory card you’ll need for your recording format.
 Or how many minutes you can get with the different formats on with different size cards.

-For video shooters, filmmakers, I recommend 128GB cards and I highly recommend you clear off your cards regularly for backup throughout the shoot.
+For video shooters, filmmakers, I recommend 128GB cards and I highly recommend you clear off your cards regularly for backup.

-This, by the way, is the same for all current Sony cameras.
+By the way, is chart is the same for just about all Sony cameras that are shooting 4k.

 |4k30p, 24p||XAVC S 4K||100Mbps||43min||85min||171min||341min|